rachsmithcodes/rachsmith.com/src/content/notes/field-notes.md

 ---
 title: Field notes
 slug: field-notes
-added: 2024-06-18 08:06
+added: 2024-06-17T22:06:00.000Z
-updated: 2024-06-18 08:06
+updated: 2024-06-17T22:06:00.000Z
+excerpt: >-
+  I've been trying out a new thing lately - carrying a pocket notebook around with me and using it to capture diary entries, thoughts and tasks instead of my phone.
+note: published
+publish: true
 tags:
   - productivity
-excerpt: I've been trying out a new thing lately - carrying a pocket notebook around with me and using it to capture diary entries, thoughts and tasks instead of my phone.
-note: published
-publish: true
 ---
 <img src="/images/field-notes.webp" alt="A black Field Notes notebook" />